iLPdev/discMapper/README.md

 [![Status Ventis][status-ventis]][andivionian-status-classifier] ![Travis (.com) branch](https://img.shields.io/travis/com/iLPdev/discMapper/develop?style=flat)

 - **Project State**: discMapper is under active development.
 The application can be used, but may be unstable.
-We are in dire need of beta testing prior to moving forward with the v1.0.0 release.
+We are in need of beta testing prior to moving forward with the v1.0.0 release.

-- **Current Release**: v0.4.0-beta release sees numerous bugfixes for the automated update process, improved installation process, and the introduction of the room styling feature set.
+- **Current Release**: v0.4.1-beta patches a missing event handler for the room styling feature set (thanks @Vadi2!) and fixes redundant initialization bug when installed as a module.

 **[^Top](#table-of-contents)**